ridley17/mywebsite/readme.md

-# A Simple developer Portfolio starter project with TailwindCSS and Vite.
+# A Simple developer Portfolio starter project with TailwindCSS and Vite

 This project is a simple starter react app to build a developer portfolio.